Moisture Sensitivity Level Test (MSL Test)

 • Commodity name: Moisture Sensitivity Level Test (MSL Test)

-Moisture-sensitive and humidity-sensitivity testing (MSL Test) is conducted to determine whether chip samples contain excessive moisture, which could lead to chip failure during SMT reflow assembly.
-Common issues include delamination, cracking, and the "popcorn effect," ultimately resulting in reduced lifespan or damage.
+Moisture‑sensitivity and humidity‑sensitivity testing (MSL Test) is conducted to determine whether chip samples contain excessive moisture, which could lead to device failure during SMT reflow assembly—common issues include delamination, cracking, and the popcorn effect—resulting in reduced lifespan or damage.

 2. Initial Visual Inspection 6.
 Final Visual Inspection